How much does it cost to install a backsplash?

 A subway tile backsplash costs $7 to $35 per square foot installed or $2 to $15 per square foot for materials.
 Classic subway tiles are 3"x6" glossy white ceramic and gained popularity in early 1900s New York City subway stations.
 Modern interpretations include other sizes, colors, and patterns.

-White subway tile backsplash in kitchen
+White subway tile backsplash with decorative accent tile above the range in a kitchen

-White subway tile backsplash in kitchen
+White subway tile backsplash with decorative accent tile above the range in a kitchen

 Ceramic tile backsplash prices